CSCfi/csc-user-guide/docs/cloud/dbaas/security-guides.md

 ## Backups

 Backups are taken automatically once a day.
 Users are not allowed to delete their own backups.
 Backups are deleted automatically after 90 days.
-Backups are stored encrypted in Allas therefor if you want to store additional backups of your database it is advised to use other services than Allas and cPouta.
+Backups are stored encrypted in Allas.
+Therefore, if you want to store additional backups of your database it is advised to use other services than Allas and cPouta.
 [More information about backups can be found in the backup section](backups.md)